 California is the most beautiful state in the USA (totally bias here!) and is filled with plenty of National Parks.
 We love the outdoors and wanted to share a short introduction to each park and our experiences at each one.
 Hopefully these will inspire you to visit one or more!
 Below, the parks are listed from North to South.

-Located at the boarder between California and Oregon, the region is lush and is a prime growing grounds for giant, majestic Redwood trees.
-This National Park is actually made up of many smaller parks all boarding together to make a beautiful are filled with some of the tallest trees on earth.
-Three state parks: Jedediah Smith, Del Norte Coast, and Prairie Creek Redwoods State Park along with Redwood National Park contain miles of hiking trails through the forest as well as along the coast.
+Located at the border between California and Oregon, the region is lush and is a prime growing grounds for giant, majestic Redwood trees.
+This National Park is actually made up of many smaller parks all boarding together and are filled with some of the tallest trees on earth.
+The three state parks: Jedediah Smith, Del Norte Coast, and Prairie Creek Redwoods State Park along with Redwood National Park contain miles of hiking trails through the forest as well as along the coast.
 One of our favorite spots in the region is Fern Canyon located in Prairie Creek Redwoods State Park.
 This area is very wet and moist (how ferns grow!), so be prepared to get muddy and wet!

 This is the closest National Park to the Bay Area and the Newest National Park in the USA (as of 2013).
 The park is filled with unique rock formations and caves that make it a great family friendly place to visit.
 Many climbers come here for outdoor climbing and its always fun to grab a flashlight and explore the bat caves.
 During our visit spotted a bat hiding in one of the dark corners!
 Make sure to check the park website since the caves are sometimes closed due to bats nesting.
 We went for a weekend of camping and had fun rock scrambling and checking out Bear Gulch Reservoir.

 Yosemite National Park